cpetrich/MCmodel/README.md

 ### Requirements

-* Python 2.7, 3.5, 3.6, 3.7 are known to work on Linux, MacOS,
+* Python 2.7, 3.5, 3.6, 3.7.
+Should work on Linux, MacOS,
   and Windows.
-* When compiling from source, a C-compiler.
-On Linux, gcc is usually installed.
-On Windows, install the free MS Visual Studio C compiler in a version compatible with the target Python version.
+* Numpy
-* To build wheels and install with pip: pip, setuptools, wheel
+* When compiling from source, a C-compiler, and typically setuptools and wheel.

 ### From PyPI